The Wedding Ceremony

-Featuring exquisite finishes, our new Chapel is a lovely space for use during inclement weather or when seasons make a garden wedding challenging.
+Featuring exquisitely painted finishes, our Chapel is a lovely space for use during inclement weather or when seasons make a garden wedding challenging.

-Walls are hand painted with many soft shades of palest rosy peach, overlaid with brushstrokes of pearlescent paint that shimmers in the light.
-Behind the altar area, there is a large painting of a Celtic knot done in watercolor shades.
-The interlocked butterflies symbolize Transformation, the very meaning of a wedding day.
+Walls are hand painted with many soft shades of palest rosy peach, overlaid with brush strokes of pearlescent paint that shimmers in the light.

 And, oh!!, the magical light! – a dozen twinkling chandeliers are whimsically strung with lead crystal baubles in varying hues.
 There is a color to suit any wedding theme and delight any viewer.
 Set the chandeliers at full brightness or dim them down to romantic candlelight.